lsst/LDM-135/index.rst

 (perhaps within the Qserv worker itself) causes a worker process or machine to crash proceeds in the same manner described above.
-The same is true in the event that network loss or transient sluggishness/overload has the limited effect of preventing XRootD from communicating with one or more worker nodes.
-As long as such failures are limited to a finite number of workers and do not extend to the Qserv master node, XRootD is designed to record the failure and return an error code.
-Moreover, if duplicate data exists on other nodes, this will be registered within XRootD, which will successfully route any subsequent chunk queries.
+The same is true in the event that network loss or transient sluggishness/overload has the limited effect of preventing `XRootD`_ from communicating with one or more worker nodes.
+As long as such failures are limited to a finite number of workers and do not extend to the Qserv master node, `XRootD`_ is designed to record the failure and return an error code.
+Moreover, if duplicate data exists on other nodes, this will be registered within `XRootD`_, which will successfully route any subsequent chunk queries.

 In the event of an unrecoverable error, the Qserv master is equipped with a status/error messaging mechanism designed to both log detailed information about the failure and to return a human-readable error message to the user.
-This mechanism includes C++ exception handling logic that encapsulates all of the master's interactions with XRootD.
+This mechanism includes C++ exception handling logic that encapsulates all of the master's interactions with `XRootD`_.
 If an unrecoverable exception occurs, the master gracefully terminates the query, frees associated resources, logs the event, and notifies the user.
 Qserv's internal status/error messaging system also generates a status message and timestamp each time an individual chunk query achieves a milestone.
-Such milestones include: chunk query dispatch, written to XRootD, results read from XRootD, results merged, and query finalized.
+Such milestones include: chunk query dispatch, written to `XRootD`_, results read from `XRootD`_, results merged, and query finalized.
 This real-time status information provides useful context in the event of an unrecoverable error.